Faith of the Pilgrims

 In fears and wants, through weal and woe,

 A pilgrim, past I to and fro.

-The Mayflower Pilgrims arrived on these shores in 1620 in hopes of making a better life for themselves and their children while being able to worship freely and in peace.
+The Pilgrims arrived on these shores in 1620 in hopes of making a better life for themselves and their children while being able to worship freely and in peace.
 Undoubtedly the most famous colonists in world history, their faith and fortitude are legendary.
 Their perseverance laid the cornerstone of a new Nation.
 The Pilgrims' courage, gratitude to God, and love for one another still inspire people today.
-The story of Plymouth Colony, with its tragic first winter, treaty with the Wampanoag People and celebrated First Thanksgiving echoes down the ages and around the world.
+The story of Mayflower and her tumultuous trans-Atlantic crossing, Plymouth Colony- with its tragic first winter, treaty with the Wampanoag People and celebrated First Thanksgiving echoes down the ages and around the world.
 Regardless of anything that came before or after, Plymouth is the 'once upon a time' to the story of the United States -- the symbolic, if not literal, birthplace of our Nation.